Pruthvi-Reddy-KN/Constructforce/README.md

-# Project Nexus – Web Application
+# Construction tracking and resource analytics tool:

 A modern, responsive, and extensible web application focused on resource efficiency, customizable landing pages, and integrated analytics.
 Built using the Lovable.dev platform, this app enables flexible development through prompt-based editing or traditional coding workflows.